The COVID-19 Infodemic: Twitter versus Facebook: Discussion

 Low-credibility information on the pandemic is an ongoing concern for society.
-Our study raises a number of questions about how social media platforms are handling the flow of information and are allowing likely dangerous content to spread.
-Regrettably, since we find that high-status accounts play an important role, addressing this problem will probably prove difficult.
+Our study raises a number of questions.
+For example, user demographics might strongly affect the consumption of low-credibility information on social media: how do users in distinct demographic groups interact with different information sources?
+The answer to this question can lead to a better understanding of the Infodemic and more effective moderation strategies, but will require methods that scale with the nature of big data from social media.
+Another critical question is how social media platforms are handling the flow of information and allowing dangerous content to spread.
+Regrettably, since we find that high-status accounts play an important role, addressing this problem will prove difficult.
 As Twitter and Facebook have increased their moderation of COVID-19 misinformation, they have been accused of political bias.
-While there are many moral and ethical considerations around free speech and censorship, our work suggests that these questions cannot be avoided and are an important part of the debate around how we can improve our information ecosystem.
+While there are many legal and ethical considerations around free speech and censorship, our work suggests that these questions cannot be avoided and are an important part of the debate around how we can improve our information ecosystem.